flashbots/yocto-manifests/README.md

 **Make sure you are checked out on the correct commit (in this repo).**

-Building images is as simple as installing docker, and running `make image-<name>`.
+Building images is as simple as installing docker and running `make measurements-<name>`.
 For list of images run `make help`.
 Make sure you have plenty of disk space available (200 GBs), and that your session will not time out as a fresh build can take over an hour on slow hardware.
+To get

 Built images as well as measurements will be available in `./reproducible-build/artifacts-<image name>`.